tel: +48 22 499 98 98

 • Thanks to the shiny finish and nickel, gold, or silver coating, they have an aesthetic appearance,

-• Key role in advanced technologically fields – find application in computer drives, electric motors, medical devices or other advanced devices.
+• Key role in advanced technologically fields – find application in computer drives, electric motors, medical devices or other highly developed apparatuses.

 Disadvantages of neodymium magnets: